dataronio/CarND-Behavioral_Cloning-P3/writeup_report.md

 ![alt text][image4]
 ![alt text][image5]

+Each image is cropped by removing the top 50 and bottom 20 pixels and resized to 64x128.
+This removes the sky and the hood of the car and should help the network learn important features.

+I incorporated the left and right side camera images along with a tuned correction factor for the steering angle.

-To augment the data sat, I also flipped images and took the negative steering angle in order to increase diversity as the test track is left turn biased.
+Finally to augment the data sat, I also flipped images and took the negative steering angle in order to increase diversity as the test track is left turn biased.

 For example, here is a normal image that has then been flipped:

 ![alt text][image8]
 ![alt text][image9]

-Finally, I incorporated the left and right side camera images along with a tuned correction factor for the steering angle.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+After the collection process, I had ~8000 data points.
+After preprocessing and augmentation I had roughly 48000 images steering data pairs.
+Allowing for 20% of the data in the validation set still gives me roughly 38,000 training data points.
+This appears to me to be a decently large dataset.
+In the future, I will add a small amount of noise to the steering correction factor to see if it helps smooth (regularize) the steering controls.

+The data was then shuffled and split into train and validation datasets.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I used this training data for training the model and employed early-stopping on the validation set using a model checkpointer feature of Keras.
+This made training easier as I could just set training for 10 epochs and the best model in validation loss would be automatically saved.
+I used a batch size of 128 as that has worked well for me in the past.
+I used the adam optimizer so that manually tuning the learning rate wasn't necessary.

+#### Attempts to reduce overfitting in the model ####

+Batch Normalization layers are used after each layer of the CNN.
+Batch normalization has been found to improve the stability and speed of training by normalizing based on the batch statistics of the output of the layer above.
+The model also contains a dropout layer (0.1 probability) in order to reduce overfit.

+A separate validation dataset is used to prevent overfit.
+There is no separate test dataset since the model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### Model Architecture ####

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24).

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The data is normalized using a Keras lambda layer.
+In order for the network to find the best color space representation of the input image, I use a single 1x1 convolution filter to compress the HSV input image to a single feature map layer.
+This is followed by 6 3x3 2D convolution filters and finally a single 1x1 convolution layer to compress the 6 layers into a single layer.
+The network then flattens the feature map and is fed to a dense layer with a single identity neuron as final output.
+All convolution layers use relu activation functions.

+I believe that using an initial 1x1 convolution layer is better than excluding certain input channels.
+The network can learn to create an adaptive color representation for the input images.

 ####  Final Model Summary ####

 Here is the output of Keras's model.summary() as a structured architecture summary.
+You can see that most parameters are in the final output layer.
+By shrinking the dataset images further, I believe I can reduce the number of parameters dramatically.

 ![alt text][image1]

-####2.
-Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-####3.
-Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually.